nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-v2.md

 A component test exercises the full stack of a deployable component, testing the interactions between all of its modules as a whole.
 No internal module within the component should be mocked.
 External dependencies outside the component boundary are substituted with controlled equivalents — containers, mock servers, or cloud service replicas as appropriate.

 Drive the component through its real external interface — HTTP endpoints, queue consumers, event handlers — and assert on its real outputs and the resulting state of its external dependencies.
 Fixture data, infrastructure setup, and teardown must all be managed within the test suite.

+Component tests are not multi-page journey tests.
+Web-layer unit tests cover the full set of error conditions and all navigation paths out of each individual controller — verifying that every possible outcome routes correctly.
+Component tests cover what the unit layer cannot: behaviour that can only be reproduced with all modules wired together, such as a validation rule driven by data held in the database, or an error path that requires the full service-to-repository-to-database chain.
+Journeys across multiple pages or components are verified by the test team's acceptance suite.

 ```mermaid
 sequenceDiagram